 SECTION 7 What types of drugs are not covered by the plan?

-Types of drugs we do not cover Section 7.1 This section tells you what kinds of prescription drugs are excluded.
+Section 7.1 Types of drugs we do not cover

+This section tells you what kinds of prescription drugs are excluded.
 This means Medicare does not pay for these drugs.
 If you appeal and the requested drug is found not to be excluded under Part D, we will pay or cover it.
 (For information about appealing a decision, go to Chapter 9.)
 If the drug is excluded, you must pay for it yourself.

-Here are three general rules about drugs that Medicare drug plans will not cover under Part D: □ Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. □ Our plan cannot cover a drug purchased outside the United States and its territories. □ Our plan cannot cover off-label use of a drug when the use is not supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information System.
+Here are three general rules about drugs that Medicare drug plans will not cover under Part D:

+□Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B.

+□Our plan cannot cover a drug purchased outside the United States and its territories.

+□ Our plan cannot cover off-label use of a drug when the use is not supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information System.
 Off-label use is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration.

 In addition, by law, the following categories of drugs listed below are not covered by Medicare.
 However, some of these drugs may be covered for you under your Medicaid drug coverage.
-To find out more information on whether or not any of the below drug categories are covered by Medicaid, you can contact Connecticut State Office of the Healthcare Advocate (Medicaid) for details.
-Please see Chapter 2, Section 6 for contact information for Connecticut State Office of the Healthcare Advocate (Medicaid). □ Non-prescription drugs (also called over-the-counter drugs) □ Drugs used to promote fertility □ Drugs used for the relief of cough or cold symptoms ☐ Drugs used for cosmetic purposes or to promote hair growth □ Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations □ Drugs used for the treatment of sexual or erectile dysfunction □ Drugs used for treatment of anorexia, weight loss, or weight gain
+To find out more information on whether or not any of the below drug categories are covered by Medicaid, you can contact Arkansas Medicaid for details.
+Please see Chapter 2, Section 6 for contact information for Arkansas Medicaid.

+□Non-prescription drugs (also called over-the-counter drugs)

+□Drugs used to promote fertility

+□ Drugs used for the relief of cough or cold symptoms

+$\Box Drugs$ used for cosmetic purposes or to promote hair growth

+□Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations

+□Drugs used for the treatment of sexual or erectile dysfunction

+Drugs used for treatment of anorexia, weight loss, or weight gain

+Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale